 House Bill 401 would repeal Senate Bill 412, which the 2011 Montana Legislature passed with overwhelming bipartisan support.
 Senate Bill 412 created the temporary tribal property tax exemption (for up to five years) for tribal fee lands when those lands have a trust application pending with the federal government.
 The need for tribes to go through this process stems from racist policies and practices and colonization.

 Rep. Hertz and fellow supporters of House Bill 401 argue that local communities are missing out on much-needed revenue because of the temporary tax exemption.
-Yet, House Bill 401 is projected to generate little more than $125,000 for the state General Fund across over the next four years, or less than one-half of one percent of property taxes collected by the state in the last year, a paltry sum to undermine the political status of tribal nations.
+Yet, House Bill 401 is projected to generate little more than $125,000 for the state General Fund across the next four years, or less than one-half of one percent of property taxes collected by the state in the last year, a paltry sum to undermine the political status of tribal nations.

 House Bill 401 Undermines Tribal Sovereignty